Uniform bounds for norms of sums of independent random functions: Uniform bounds for norms of empirical processes

-In order to derive the uniform upper bounds for $s\in [1,2]$ we use Theorem~\ref{t:consec1_new}.
-Obviously, Assumption~(K) implies Assumptions~(W1) and~(W4).
-Thus in order to apply Theorem~\ref{t:consec1_new} we need to verify Assumption~(L).
-This is done in Lemma~\ref{lem:as-L} given in Section~\ref{proof:theorem7}.
-Thus Theorem \ref{t:consec1_new} is directly applicable, and non--asymptotic bounds can be straightforwardly derived from this theorem; one needs only to recalculate the constants appearing in the statements of the theorem.
+In order to derive the uniform upper bounds for $s\in[1,2]$, we use Theorem \ref{t:consec1_new}.
+Obviously, Assumption \ref{assK} implies Assumptions \hyperlink{assW1}{(W1)} and \hyperlink{assW4}{(W4)}.
+Thus, in order to apply Theorem \ref{t:consec1_new}, we need to verify Assumption \ref{assL}.
+This is done in Lemma \ref{lem:as-L} given in Section \ref{proof:theorem7}.
+Thus, Theorem \ref{t:consec1_new} is directly applicable, and nonasymptotic bounds can be straightforwardly derived from this theorem; one needs only to recalculate the constants appearing in the statements of the theorem.